 And that’s it!

-For a simple cider making kit, this is all you need to get started.
+For a simple cider making kit, that is all you need to get started.
 You can always add more in the future as you take on new challenges in your cider making journey!